What every best Replacement Windows has:

 In the case of a vintage home, where the aesthetics of wood are important, fiberglass will likely not be a satisfactory choice.
-But do the advantages of fiberglass justify their higher price tag compared to vinyl replacement windows?
+But do the advantages of fiberglass justify their higher price tag compared to vinyl replacement windows in other situations?
 Most experts say that if your budget allows it, the answer is a definite yes.

 Fiberglass replacement windows are durable and need no maintenance.
 They're resistant to temperature extremes and moisture, and they don't rust or splinter.
-Lee Wallender, home renovations expert at About.com, cites a 2007 case study that found that Fiberglass windows had an estimated 38 percent longer lifespan than vinyl.
+Lee Wallender, home renovations expert at The Spruce, cites a 2007 case study that found that Fiberglass windows had an estimated 38 percent longer lifespan than vinyl.

 Fiberglass windows do an excellent job in holding their structural integrity over time.
 Columnist and home-renovation/maintenance expert Jim Dulley notes that, because fiberglass largely consists of spun glass fibers, it reacts to temperature changes much the same way as the glass panes in the window.
 "This makes the entire window system and weatherstripping more airtight," Dulley writes.
 "Internal stresses are reduced because all the components are expanding and contracting at about the same rate."
 Fiberglass's strength and structural stability make it especially suitable as a framing material for large openings and for triple-paned windows.